nicole-mcg/NodeJS-Cpp-Addon-Examples/README.md

 `node-gyp` npm package is required.

-If you do not have NodeJS please download it here https://nodejs.org/en/download/ Windows does not come with NodeJS which contains `npm`
+If you do not have NodeJS (which contains `npm`) please download it here https://nodejs.org/en/download/

+Windows does not come with NodeJS but Linux and macOS do

 To install `node-gyp` run
 ```